Yulia Tymoshenko: Cultural and political image

-Tymoshenko has been ranked three times by Forbes magazine among the most powerful women in the world.
-During her first term in 2005, she was ranked third (behind Condoleezza Rice and Wu Yi), in 2008 she was number 17 and in 2009 at number 47.

-According to the Ukrainian magazine Focus, Tymoshenko placed first in an annual ranking of the most influential women in Ukraine in 2006–2010 (five years).
-During the Orange Revolution, some Western media publications dubbed her the "Joan of Arc of the Revolution".
+In 2005 Tymoshenko was ranked by Forbes as the world's third most powerful woman, behind Condoleezza Rice and Wu Yi.
+According to the Ukrainian magazine Focus, Tymoshenko placed first in an annual ranking of the most influential women in Ukraine in 2006–2010.
 In December 2011, Tymoshenko's party BYuT-Batkivschyna nominated her for the Nobel Peace Prize.
+In 2012 a national rating by the Razumkov Center and the "Foundation for Democratic Initiatives" recognized Yulia Tymoshenko to be the best prime minister in history of Ukraine.